repepo/kore/README.md

 tar xvf petsc-lite-3.12.5.tar.gz
 cd petsc-3.12.5
 ```
 We need PETSc built with support for complex scalars.
-We need also the external packages `mumps` and `superlu_dist` (which we just downloaded).
+We need also the external packages `superlu_dist` (which we just downloaded) and `mumps`.
 Therefore the configure command should include the options:
 ```
 --with-scalar-type=complex --download-mumps=1 --download-superlu_dist=superlu_dist_5.4.0.tar.gz